yandex/mapsapi-codestyle/js.md

 ```

 ##Parentheses
-  * Should be used only, if it required of the expression's syntax or semantics.
+  * Should be used only if it is required of the expression's syntax or semantics.
   * Should not be used with the unary operators `delete`, `typeof` and `void`, or with the keywords `return`, `throw` and `new`.

 ##Exceptions
-`throw` should be used with `new Error` or an object of a class that inherits from `Error`:
+`throw` should be used with `new Error` or an object of a class derived from `Error`:

 **Good:**
 ```javascript